Skip to Content

 Powderpuff annual football game

-The weather was beautiful as the teams took to the field on the Wednesday during Homecoming week.
-This is the annual Powderpuff football game pitting upperclassmen against the underclassmen.
 The game is coached by football players on the EHS roster.
-In the end, the senior-junior team won 26-6.
 Boys dress as cheerleaders and learn cheers, chants and stunts supporting the players.
 Photos by Sophia Savoy

 Boys dress as cheerleaders and the girls play football during the annual Powderpuff game.
+Brooklyn McCann trusts the Powderpuff team to catch her after she jumps off the top of a cradle.
 (Sophia Savoy)

 The historic EHS bonfire is lit every year during Homecoming week.